 13. The system of claim 12 wherein said transportation mechanism is a helicopter.

-14. The system of claim 10 further comprising a recovery mechanism configured to remove said vehicle from underneath water and to recover said buoy from the surface of water.
+14. The system of claim 10 further comprising a recovery mechanism configured to remove said vehicle from underneath water and to recover said buoy.

-15. The system of claim 14 wherein said recovery mechanism is configured to remove said vehicle through ice, and said buoy from ice.
+15. The system of claim 10 wherein said recovery mechanism is configured to remove said vehicle through ice, and said buoy from ice.